-- a.
-FILING OF GRIEVANCE WITH EMPLOYER'S REPRESENTATIVE.
-If the grievant is not satisfied with the disposition of the grievance at Level I, within five (5) days of the date the decision should have been made or if no decision has been rendered within fifteen (15) days after written presentation of the grievance at Level I, the grievant or the exclusive representative may file the grievance with the employer's representative. - b.
-LEVEL II MEETING.
-Within ten (10) days after written presentation of the grievance to the employer's representative, the employer's representative shall meet with the grievant and the exclusive representative.
-Representatives from the Division of Human Resources, Payroll Department, appropriate superintendent and any other person having knowledge of facts relevant to the grievance shall also be included in the meeting, the purpose of which is to gather all facts required to afford the parties as full and complete a review of the grievance as is possible. - c.
-DECISION OF THE EMPLOYER'S REPRESENTATIVE.
-Within ten (10) days following the Level II meeting, the employer's representative shall make a decision as approved by appropriate superintendent and send the same in writing to the exclusive representative.
+- e.
+Filing of Grievance With Employer's Representative: If the grievant is not satisfied with the disposition of the grievance at Level I, within five (5) days of the date the decision should have been made or if no decision has been rendered within fifteen (15) days after written presentation of the grievance at Level I, the grievant or the exclusive representative may file the grievance with the employer's representative. - f.
+Level II Meeting: Within ten (10) days after written presentation of the grievance to the employer's representative, the employer's representative shall meet with the grievant and the exclusive representative.
+Representatives from the Division of Human Resources, Payroll Department, appropriate superintendent and any other person having knowledge of facts relevant to the grievance shall also be included in the meeting, the purpose of which is to gather all facts required to afford the parties as full and complete a review of the grievance as is possible. - g.
+Decision of the Employer's Representative: Within ten (10) days following the Level II meeting, the employer's representative shall make a decision as approved by appropriate superintendent and send the same in writing to the exclusive representative.
 A copy of the decision shall be forwarded to the Contract Administrator.

-Subd.
-3. Level III: Mediation
+13.3.3 Level III: Mediation